YushuaiJi/UnIS/README.md

 ## Terminal

-After you run the command, you will generate the csv file.
+After you run the command, you will generate the csv files.
 It will show our experiment results.